giancambo/benperk.github.io/msdn/README.md

 + [What’s new in IIS 8.5 – Microsoft Internet Information Services 8.5 New Features][IIS29]
 + [Changes made to one web site are applied to another][IIS30]
 + [Troubleshooting badly behaving IIS application pools][IIS31]
++ [Setting up WebDAV on IIS using Windows Authentication and a UNC, mapped drive or file share][IIS32]

 ## Operating Systems and Open Source
 + [Installing Window 8 Beta on Hyper-V, Key Combinations][OS1]